 International student, Komala, selected the Master of Education based on the school's global reputation for teaching and research.
 Since beginning the course, Komala has found it stimulating and challenging, connecting widely with peers, academics, as well as being involved in a number of organisations.

 Watch a Day in the Life of Komala

-Q: Why did you choose to study at the Melbourne Graduate School of Education?
+Q: Why did you choose to study at the Faculty of Education?
 What led you to this decision?

-I was drawn to MGSE as the scope of my search for graduate schools narrowed to a school that takes a lead in research and teaching, globally.
-Expertise and experience can only be nurtured over time, and I felt that MGSE is a school that will be able to guide me in honing what I can do, best.
+I was drawn to teh Faculty of Education as the scope of my search for graduate schools narrowed to a school that takes a lead in research and teaching, globally.
+Expertise and experience can only be nurtured over time, and I felt that the Faculty will be able to guide me in honing what I can do, best.
 After arriving in Melbourne, I felt that I’d made the right choice for myself as I stood in-front of the university’s crest, which goes ‘Postera Crescam Laude’, and translates into, ‘May I grow in the esteem of future generations’.
 It resonated with my understanding of the value of education in creating a sustainable cycle of educating hearts and minds.

 Q: What has been the most valuable aspect of the program so far?
 What has been the most challenging aspect?

 The most valuable aspect of the program has been the intellectual rigour of seminars/lectures and the ability of discussions within classrooms to expand what I can consider when thinking and writing, while remaining respectful to experiences and history.
 Interacting with Professors, lecturers and peers who have life stories and wisdom to share, has been insightful.
 Challenging my initial understanding of how change is induced, how and why policies are sustained has been a riveting journey so far.
 I am beginning to appreciate the connections of how we grow with features of education such as pedagogy and curriculum deeply.